AndrewSRea/My_Learning_Port/Bootstrap/Customize/Components/README.md

 ## Responsive

 These Sass loops aren't limited to color maps, either.
 You can also generate responsive variations of your components.
-Take for example Bootstrap's responsive alignment of the dropdowns where Bootstrap mixes an `@each` loop for the `$grid-breakpoints` Sass map with a media query include.
+Take, for example, Bootstrap's responsive alignment of the dropdowns where Bootstrap mixes an `@each` loop for the `$grid-breakpoints` Sass map with a media query include.
 ```
 // We deliberately hardcode the `bs-` prefix because we check
 // this custom property in JS to determine Popper's positioning